ungleich/cdist/docs/src/man1/cdist.rst

     separate line).
 If no host or host file is specified then, by default, read from stdin.
 If no tags/tagfile nor hosts/hostfile are specified then tags are read from stdin and are deleted from all hosts.
+Hostfile format is the same as config hostfile format.

 .. option:: -I INVENTORY_DIR, --inventory INVENTORY_DIR